LightFoe/THM-WriteUp/Owasptop10/Days/Day3.md

 When it comes to which wordlist is better i usually goes with medium and if I think I missed something i could go the big one but the medium works just fine for these challenges

 We can notice a /login, expected not much usefull for now, a /console interesting but if you go on that page it requires you to login, so not so interesting for now.
-The next one is very usefull because when we gon on that page we get this
+The next one is very usefull because when we gon on that page we get this.
+Lucky us we get this one in the easier way :dancer:

 ![](images/day3/dbfound_LI.jpg "db")